BestTimesToVisit.com Logo

 activity

 Learn the art of Persian cooking from a local expert.
-Prepare classic dishes like Fesenjan (a pomegranate and walnut stew) and Adas Polo (lentil rice).
-This hands-on experience offers a deeper understanding of Iranian culture and cuisine.
+Prepare classic dishes like Fesenjan (a pomegranate and walnut stew) or Adas Polo (lentil rice).
+This hands-on experience will not only delight your taste buds but also provide insights into Iranian culture and traditions.

 Best time: Year-round